 - It has a broad head and powerful jaws.

-- Their bodies are covered in black spots or rosettes (circular markings).
+- Their bodies have black spots or rosettes (circular markings).

 Everything You Need To Know About Jaguars